barais/correctexamslides/slides.md

 > Parnas noted "I would never have realized the nature of the problem, unless I had been working on that project, reviewing development documents, and sitting at that lunch table".
 Well, minimally, I need to be able to understand the conversation at that lunch table!

-So here is a practical definition of what "understanding the conversation" means in this context: **You have no right to do software engineering research unless you have the development skills/vocabulary of your graduating bachelor students.**
+So here is a practical definition of what "understanding the conversation" means in this context: **You have no credibility to do software engineering research unless you have  at least the development skills/vocabulary of your graduating bachelor students.**

 ## That is why: I enjoy building real software, doing consultancy, working with students, ...